-- Eastry CE Primary School has a Designated Safeguarding Lead (DSL) and a Deputy DSL.
-The Designated Safeguarding Lead is: Kate Plant.
-The Deputy Designated Safeguarding Lead is: Sarah Moss & Tracey Thomas & Kelly Foley - The optimal scenario is to have a trained DSL (or deputy) available on site.
-Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video for example when working from home.
-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior staff member will assume responsibility for co-ordinating safeguarding on site.
-This might include updating child protection online management system and liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college. - It is important that all Eastry CE Primary School staff and volunteers have access to a trained DSL (or deputy).
-On each day staff on site will be made aware of who that person is and how to speak to them.
-The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely. - Reporting a concern.
+Anson Primary School has a Designated Safeguarding Lead (DSL) and a Deputy DSL.

+The Designated Safeguarding Lead is: Edward Howard

+The Deputy Designated Safeguarding Lead is: Lydnsey Derry

+The optimal scenario is to have a trained DSL (or deputy) available on site.
+Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video - for example when working from home.

+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.

+This might include updating and managing access to child protection online management system, CPOMS and liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.

+It is important that all our staff and volunteers have access to a trained DSL (or deputy).
+On each day staff on site will be made aware of that person is and how to speak to them.

+The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.

+Reporting a concern

 Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy.
-In the unlikely event that a member of staff cannot compete a My Concern update from home, they should email the Designated Safeguarding Lead and Headteacher.
+Any concern should be reported via email to the DSL immediately.
 This will ensure that the concern is received.

-- Staff are reminded of the need to report any concern immediately and without delay.
-Where staff are concerned about an adult working with children in the school, they should follow the school procedures.
-If there is a requirement to make a notification to the Head Teacher whilst away from school, this should be done verbally and followed up with an email to the Head Teacher. - Concerns around the Head Teacher should be directed to the Chair of Governors: Steve Booth
+Staff are reminded of the need to report any concern immediately and without delay.

+Where staff are concerned about an adult working with children in the school, they should use a yellow form to report the concern to the headteacher.

+If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.

+Concerns around the Headteacher should be directed to the Chair of the Governing Body Committee:

-4. Safeguarding Training and induction HR procedures
+Safeguarding Training and induction